Last updated on October 16, 2021

 The rule of 8 can also be applied to tactical decisions if you know the pip count.
 This is a method that considers a position based on which side is ahead on the number of ‘average rolls’.

-Another factor that needs to checked before executing a running game is the likely contact with enemy checkers.
+Another factor that needs to be checked before executing a running game is the likely contact with enemy checkers.
 Check the position of your checkers.
-Beware, if there are several blots in your position in line for direct hits.
+Beware, if there are several blots in your position in line for direct hits (6 or less).
 In this instance, you may opt to get your checkers in a stronger position before executing this strategy.

 A pure running game will occur when there is no longer any contact between your checkers and your opponent’s checkers.
 This is the moment when you are hoping to make big rolls.
-Hopefully with some large doubles, to bring all of your checkers into your home board and bear off.
+Hopefully, some large doubles will allow you to bring all of your checkers into your home board and bear off.
 If your opponent has fewer pips remaining than you, choosing a running game is a poor strategy.
 There will be little chance of success unless the dice roll in your favour.

 Running games will not always end with one player bearing off all of their checkers.
 The more important elements of a running game are knowing the right time to double and knowing whether to take or pass when offered a double.
 As the fortunes of the dice change, running games can be doubled and redoubled.